dbis-ilm/pipefabric/documentation/Tables.md

 Note, that a key has to be specified for each table and the data type of the key (in the example above `int`)  is passed as second argument to the template instantiation.
 Furthermore, in contrast to type arguments for the streaming operators, the `createTable` method requires a `Tuple` type but not a `TuplePtr`.
+The key is always part of the tuple type.

 There is an alternative way of creating a new table that allows to specify a complete schema consisting of column types and names using a `TableInfo` object.
 This approach is needed if ad-hoc queries on tables